Rani-Codes/sixth_degree/README.md

 - Creating a way to visualize the BFS algorithm on the frontend proved to be kinda challenging.
 At first I was rendering all 10 thousand plus nodes and creating a spiderweb to connect all of them but quickly I realized this was insane because it would take forever to load and be really laggy.
 Then I moved on to only rendering the nodes explored using React Konva.
 Idk if it was my lack of skill or just a bad tool for the job but this was also very laggy.
 Finally I switched to using graphology to handle graph data modeling and sigma.js to handle graph rendering & interactions.
 This worked pretty well so I stuck with it.
     1. An issue I ran into was having the final path not really visible amidst the thousdands of explored nodes.
 To solve this I made the nodes bigger, changed their colors, and I also artificially spaced them apart to demonstrate the path even when the user is zoomed out.
     2. A bug that drove me crazy was the nodes explored value in the top right.
 Sometimes this would disappear randomly and would not come back when a new request was made.
 The only way I found I could get it to return was through refreshing the page.
 I've already wasted too much time on this, this bug stays in the code for now.
+- Docker discovery!
+    - When using docker with Go you must serve the built frontend (SPA) using a route with root directory.
+While this works for both local and prod it should only ever be used with prod.
+When locally developing on Vite, if you use this mode you lose key features like hot‑reload and fast DX.
+Serving the built SPA via Go is “prod mode” (no HMR).
+This is fine but slower to iterate.
+    - So in dev mode run 2 terminals and have 1 for backend and another for frontend.
+On prod you can run 1 since the docker image includes everything and that is what is going to be used for prod anyways.

 ## New features??
 - add features like "pause exploration" or "explore different paths"